 In-depth Analysis

 I used tmap package (Tennekes 2018) in R in order to visualise the spatial distribution of marine pollution publications.
 To further assess the geography of marine pollution research I used network mapping with igraph package (Csardi and Nepusz 2006) in R to visualize intra and international collaboration networks.
 I analysed this network using the Fruchterman-Reingold layout to reflect the structure of the networks while distributing connected vertices near each other without being drawn so close that they are obscured.
-(Fruchterman & Reingold) In order to assess the changes in author keywords over time I created a wordcloud for early research and another for recent research using wordcloud2 package in R.
+(Fruchterman & Reingold) In order to assess the changes in author keywords over time I created a wordcloud for early research (years) and another for recent research (years) using wordcloud2 package in R.

+Code and data availability – github link?